 The trick is to compare the orchid food N-P-K ratio with your plant’s standard N-P-K ratio.
 Usually, orchid food has higher N-P-K values.

-This means it is more strong and concentrated.
+This means it is more strong and more concentrated.
 We found that using a 1/4 of the manufacturer’s recommended dose is the rule of thumb.
 And it will work with most plants.

 For more detailed information about caring for potted plants and mastering Container Gardening, Get my book Container Gardening: A Step-by-Step Practical Guide.